a10nik/midiRhythm/readme.md

 First thing to note is we may narrow the period search to only include spans shorter than say 10 sec and still match all acceptable bar lengths in music.
 The more serious enchancement is to be that instead of equally influencing the distribution, each pair of presses will contribute to it proportional to the similarity the two notes in terms of pitch, duration and velocity.
-When choosing the coefficients to calculate such similarity one should take into account the fact similarity in velocity is much more distinctive for a human ear than those of either pitch or duration.
+When choosing the coefficients to calculate such similarity one should take into account the fact difference in velocity is much more distinctive to a human ear than that in either pitch or duration.
 In our research we used the coefficients of
 1, .5 and .5 for velocity, pitch and duration respectively.